 Quizzes and Tests: To ensure that students are regularly completing and understanding their course work, we usually will administer one quiz per week.
 We will assess students’ progress with a more formal test at least twice per grading period.
 If your son or daughter earns a test grade of C or lower, please encourage your child to talk with us about ways to improve his or her progress.

-Projects: We anticipate assigning at least one project per grading period.
+Projects: I anticipate assigning at least one project per grading period.
 Special projects are fun and challenging additions to your child’s course work.

 Class Work: Active participation in class discussion and completion of assigned work will help your child develop his or her reading, writing, and interpersonal skills.
-To earn full classwork points your child must routinely contribute to class discussions and complete the assigned work in a timely manner.
+To earn full classwork points your child must routinely contribute to class discussions and complete the assigned work on time.

-Please know that it is our priority to ensure that each student has adequate assistance and ample opportunity to succeed in our classes.
+Please know that it is my priority to ensure that each student has adequate assistance and ample opportunity to succeed in my classes.
 If throughout the term you have any questions about the class or your child’s progress, please feel free to contact me by phone or e-mail.

-We would appreciate your help in furthering our goals and expectations for this academic year.
+I would appreciate your help in furthering my goals and expectations for this academic year.
 Simply encouraging your child as he or she improves their reading skills will go a long way!
 Thank you for being an important part of your child’s learning experience.